Best WordPress Plugins for Creating Dynamic Charts and Graphs

 When you’re finished, the chart will be inserted into your content area via a shortcode.
 You can go back and edit your charts at any time by clicking on the ‘Insert Graph’ button again.
 A list of your created charts will be displayed there.

-WordPress Graphs & Charts is a good alternative to WordPress Charts.
-It’s a basic plugin that doesn’t let you change the type of charts you’ve created, nor does it allow you to upload data via CSV files.
+WordPress Graphs & Charts is a basic plugin that doesn’t let you change the type of charts you’ve created, nor does it allow you to upload data via CSV files.

 Despite these limitations, it’s easy to recommend WordPress Graphs & Charts to anyone who’s just looking to add simple charts and graphs to their content.
 Hopefully, they’ll add support for Gutenberg in the future.